Firefox Quantum is the newest, fastest version of Firefox yet. Launches November 14, 2017. Available in beta now for all.

 Speed; UI; Sync; Ability to do page screenshots;Cons:

-Have been using it for a day now and migrated everything from Chrome.
+Have been using it for some time now and migrated everything from Chrome.
 The Firefox Quantum features a great speed improvement, indeed, and a sleek new UI.
+(Look at the update below).
 However, I don't really like that the address and the search bar aren't taking the whole empty space but are rather constricted in the center of the toolbar.
 This creates some awkward blank space around them and on the right side, it feels like there are several missing toolbar icons.
 Everything else I've seen about the UI feels great, especially the tabs, the colors and how unobtrusive the new UI is in the browsing experience.